RCayre/injectable-firmware/README.md

 * Set the SDK_ROOT environment variable to match the SDK directory

 ## Compiling the firmware
-Compiling the firmware is straigtforward:
+Compiling the firmware is straightforward:
 ```
 $ make
 ```